5 AI Project Foundations

 Budget trap - Pilot to Production Funding as discussed above.

-2) Data Management (quality, quantity, accessability, alignment, traceability, etc).
-Opening the door to the companies data will reveal projects in their own as they find out that AI is only as good as the data.
-The gap of getting to “good” may be a tremendous effort.
+2) Data Management for AI Data Foundation (Data Integrity = quality, quantity, accessability, alignment, traceability, etc).
+Opening the door to the companies data will reveal projects in their own as they find out that AI is only as good as the data and the architecture supporting this data.
+The gap of getting to “good” data may be a tremendous effort.
 Consider the fact that Data is the number one hidden blocker in AI implementations.

-A Data Management Plan for AI is dedicated to output.
+A Data Management Plan for AI is dedicated to output which means putting data in the right Users/Systems hands at the right time per the right prompt or “need/request”.
 By defining a plan companies take immediate ownership and accountability.
 Where are we going?
 How do we get there?
 A DMP defines the following:

-How data is collected, processed, secured, and governed throughout the AI lifecycle, from ingestion to AI model retirement which maps to technical debt covered below.
+Data Processing Standards & Methods: How data needs to be collected, processed, secured, and governed throughout the companies AI lifecycles, from ingestion to AI model retirement which maps to technical debt covered below.

-“Defines” and “Ensures” data is clean (define clean), compliant (define compliant) and accessible (you get it) , focusing on quality, ethics, and security to drive reliable, scalable AI initiatives.
-Ethics just to be clear deals with transparency and audit processes for bias detection.
+Data Definitions for clean pipelines (metadata > integrations > UI, etc) This can be considered part of governance above which “Defines” and “Ensures” data is clean (define clean), compliant (define compliant) and accessible (available when needed) , focusing on quality, ethics, and security to drive reliable, scalable AI initiatives.
+Note: Ethics just to be clear deals with transparency and audit processes for bias detection.

 Some of the components of an AI DMP are covered in the next items starting with data identification (where is it?), acquisition (how do we get it?) and preparation (define the gap to good).